 Procedures

-The credit was earned at an MBU approved, regionally accredited institution.
+- The credit was earned at the graduate level from an MBU approved, regionally accredited institution.
 The credit was not used for a previously earned degree.

-• The student earned a minimum grade of a “B” or greater. (“S”/“U” grades are only accepted for a “P”/“NC” graded course at MDCHS.)
+- The student earned a minimum grade of a “B” or greater.

-• The approval is only valid for the program of enrollment, if the student transfers to a different program of study within MBU or MDCHS, the student will need to petition the new program director for approval.
+- The MBU course equivalent approval is only valid for the program of enrollment.
+If the student transfers to a different program of study within MBU or MDCHS, the student will need to petition the new program director for approval of new MBU equivalent course within the new program of study.
+Previously approved transfer credits/ courses would remain on the transcript, but would not fulfill degree requirements for the new program.

 Articulation Agreements